 - In Order of the Phoenix, Dudley has one when he is attacked by the dementor and is shown the sort of person he really is.
 This causes Dudley to cease bullying Harry (he is never shown to pick on him again after this point in the books) and try to be a better person (leaving tea outside Harry's room, telling Harry he doesn't think he's a waste of space).

 - Harry himself went through this in the fifth book.
 When his mental connection to Voldemort as well as Umbridge's actions at Hogwarts make him rude and short with Ron and Hermione, he realizes how moody he'd been.
 He tries to reel himself in, though he keeps being rather touchy throughout the book until Sirius dies.
+And even after that, he goes off on Dumbledore in his grief over it.

 - The novel How To Rock Braces and Glasses by Meg Haston is basically a book-long one of these for protagonist Kacey Simon.
 She's the Alpha Bitch of her school, but she genuinely believes that her Brutal Honesty is helpful and beneficial to those she uses it on.
 After losing her popularity due to the sudden acquisition of braces and glasses, she realizes that her fellow students mostly consider her a colossal Jerkass and sets out to change this fact by being nicer.